 One of the most notorious outlaws in the Territory of Oklahoma was Zip Wyatt, who also went by the names of Dick Yeager and Wild Charlie.

-The family was poor, his parents almost illiterate, and Nathaniel Wyatt came by his bad habits legitimately as his father, known as “Old Six-Shooter Bill,” was frequently arrested in Guthrie for drunkenness and disorderly conduct, while his older brother, known as “Six-Shooter Jack,” was a known professional gambler, who would be later killed in a saloon in Texline, Texas in 1891.
+The family was poor, his parents almost illiterate, and Nathaniel Wyatt came by his bad habits legitimately as his father, known as “Old Six-Shooter Bill,” was frequently arrested in Guthrie for drunkenness and disorderly conduct.
+His older brother, known as “Six-Shooter Jack,” was a known professional gambler who would be later killed in a saloon in Texline, Texas, in 1891.

-With yet another warrant on his head and a $1,000 reward for his capture, Zip fled to his native Indiana, where he hid out with relatives.
-Several months later; however, he was apprehended and after a long extradition proceeding, Zip was returned to Guthrie, Oklahoma to face charges on his spree in Mulhall.
+With yet another warrant on his head and a $1,000 reward for his capture, Zip fled to his native Indiana, where he hid with relatives.
+Several months later, however, he was apprehended and after a lengthy extradition proceeding, Zip was returned to Guthrie, Oklahoma, to face charges on his spree in Mulhall.
 The outlaw was able to escape from jail once but was quickly recaptured.
-Undaunted, he tried again on December 31, 1892, and this time, was successful.
+Undaunted, he tried again on December 31, 1892, and this time, he was successful.

-He soon joined up with Ike Black and the two formed a gang, making numerous robberies in the area, including the robbery of the Hightower Store and post office in Arapaho, Oklahoma in November 1893.
-As Black and Wyatt hid out in the Gypsum Hills, they were often aided by their wives, who brought them food and supplies.
+He soon joined up with Ike Black, and the two formed a gang, making numerous robberies in the area, including the robbery of the Hightower Store and post office in Arapaho, Oklahoma, in November 1893.
+As Black and Wyatt hid in the Gypsum Hills, their wives often aided them, bringing food and supplies.
 The gang was soon blamed for almost every crime committed in the territory, and a reward was placed on Wyatt’s head of $5,000 for his capture.

-On January 20th, 1895, Fred Hoffman, the treasurer of D County (now Blaine County) Oklahoma was killed and though it could never be proven, the gun that killed the treasurer was reportedly traced to Zip Wyatt.
+On January 20, 1895, Fred Hoffman, the treasurer of D County (now Blaine County), Oklahoma, was killed, and though it could never be proven, the gun that killed the treasurer was reportedly traced to Zip Wyatt.

-On July 26th, the outlaw pair robbed the Oxley, Oklahoma post office and store, but only gained about $35 and some supplies.
-However, during this robbery, they were recognized and the next day a posse went after them, tracking them to a site near Salt Creek, about six miles northwest of Oxley.
-When gunfire erupted once again, Black received a flesh wound to the head, but both men were able to escape once again, however, their horses had run off and they were now afoot.
+On July 26, the outlaw pair robbed the Oxley, Oklahoma, post office and store but only gained about $35 and some supplies.
+However, during this robbery, they were recognized, and the next day a posse went after them, tracking them to a site near Salt Creek, about six miles northwest of Oxley.
+When gunfire erupted once again, Black received a flesh wound to the head, but both men were able to escape once again; however, their horses had run off, and they were now afoot.

-Tracking them to a canyon on July 28th, the guns blazed once again and posse member, Frank Pope was shot in the right leg.
-However; the “lucky” outlaws were able to escape.
+Tracking them to a canyon on July 28, the guns blazed again, and posse member Frank Pope was shot in the right leg.
+However, the “lucky” outlaws were able to escape.
 By this time, the original posse was joined by another from Alva, Oklahoma, led by Deputy Sheriff Hildreth, who pursued the fugitives southeast.

-On the afternoon of August 3rd, Zip was spied crossing the Rock Island railroad at Waukomis, just five miles south of Enid.
+On the afternoon of August 3, Zip was spied crossing the Rock Island railroad at Waukomis, just five miles south of Enid.
 When Garfield County Sheriff Elzie thralls got word of Zip’s location, he put together a posse and went after the desperate bandit.
-Zip deserted the horse and cart about miles east of the railroad at Skeleton Creek Valley and once again traveled afoot.
-That evening, Wyatt came across a small cabin owned by John Daily and ordered the owner to provide him a horse and come with him.
-Later, Wyatt let Daily go and the freed man quickly raised the alarm as to Zip’s last known location.
+Zip deserted the horse and cart about miles east of the railroad at Skeleton Creek Valley and again traveled afoot.
+That evening, Wyatt came across a small cabin owned by John Daily and ordered the owner to provide him with a horse and come with him.
+Later, Wyatt let Daily go, and the freed man quickly raised the alarm about Zip’s last known location.

-The dawn the following morning on August 4th, a final posse from the Anti-Horse thief Association from Sheridan, Oklahoma, went after the elusive outlaw.
+The dawn of the following morning on August 4, a final posse from the Anti-Horse Thief Association from Sheridan, Oklahoma, went after the elusive outlaw.
 By 10:00 a.m., they were joined by another posse from Enid.
 Tracking Wyatt to a site about five miles southeast of Marshal, the men split up and surrounded the outlaw.
-When the deputies ordered the outlaw bandit to throw up his hands, Wyatt went for his gun and Deputies Ad Polk and Tom Smith both fired on him, striking him once in the pelvis and once in his stomach.
+When the deputies ordered the outlaw bandit to throw up his hands, Wyatt went for his gun, and Deputies Ad Polk and Tom Smith fired on him, striking him once in the pelvis and once in his stomach.
 Finally, Zip Wyatt surrendered.
-The outlaw was then taken to a church in Sheridan where he was treated by two doctors.
+The outlaw was then taken to a church in Sheridan, where he was treated by two doctors.
 That same day, Zip was transferred to Enid and jailed.
 John Daily and the Sheridan posse would split the reward for his capture.

-As various jurisdictions argued over where Wyatt would be tried, local doctors intervened telling authorities that Zip was a dying man.
-However, for the next three days, Wyatt would “hold court” in his jail cell, as numerous people came to see the now infamous outlaw.
+Local doctors intervened as various jurisdictions argued over where Wyatt would be tried, telling authorities that Zip was a dying man.
+However, for the next three days, Wyatt would “hold court” in his jail cell as numerous people came to see the now-infamous outlaw.
 Enjoying the attention, Wyatt boasted of having killed eleven men and getting away with numerous crimes.

-When John T. Wyatt, Zip’s father, arrived to visit him on August 7th, he told reporters that his son was 24 or 25 years old, had not participated in the Doolin Gang robbery in Dover, Oklahoma and had never been a regular companion of either Bill Doolin or Bill Dalton.
-Zip Wyatt continued to linger in the jail, pumped up on morphine for his pain until by the end of August, he had been reduced to little more than a skeleton.
+When John T. Wyatt, Zip’s father, arrived to visit him on August 7, he told reporters that his son was 24 or 25 years old, had not participated in the Doolin Gang robbery in Dover, Oklahoma, and had never been a regular companion of either Bill Doolin or Bill Dalton.
+Zip Wyatt continued to linger in the jail, pumped up on morphine for his pain until he was reduced to little more than a skeleton by the end of August.
 He finally died on September 7, 1895.